Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Access to this interface should be *restricted* to Kong administrators *only*.
 This value accepts IPv4, IPv6, and hostnames.

-It is highly recommended to avoid exposing the Admin API to public interface(s), by using values such as 0.0.0.0:8001
+It is highly recommended to avoid exposing the Admin API to public interfaces, by using values such as 0.0.0.0:8001

 See
 https://docs.konghq.com/gateway/latest/production/running-kong/secure-admin-api/
-for more information about how to secure your Admin API
+for more information about how to secure your Admin API.

 Some suffixes can be specified for each pair: